 - Check with the locations to which you will be traveling about their insurance requirements, and request copies of your contracts (in your native language) if you don't already have them.
 If there is any mention of insurance, email or call your insurance agent for help.

-- If you and your company have health insurance, check to see what the coverage is outside of the United States.
+- If you and/or your dancers have health insurance, check to see what the coverage is outside of the United States.
 Most policies are limited to emergency care for life-threatening situations.